-Selecting the best term for the concept
+4.2.2 Selecting the best term for the concept

 Within the science of terminology, it is generally accepted that certain requirements must be complied with in order to ensure terms of high quality.
+These terminological requirements also apply to the translation of SNOMED CT.
 The translation of SNOMED CT® not only demands interdisciplinary cooperation and reviews, but also calls for defining and respecting specific requirements.
 The primary requirements and important considerations for a translation of a clinical terminology containing acceptable terms may be summarised as follows (these requirements are particularly important with regard to the fully specified names and the terms intended for clinical use; synonyms tend for example to be more ambiguous):

 unambiguity